markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 Like with *characters* you can edit item behavior with **Eldrin Scripting** and edit the **Attributes** of the item.

+Each item also has **Icon: On** and **Icon: Off** rows in the tree. **On** is the normal/default state and contains the artwork for ordinary single-state items.
+**Off** is optional and remains empty unless the item needs a distinct inactive appearance.
+Do not put a single-state item's only icon in Off.

+Click an icon frame in either row to open it in the [Pixel Tile Editor](docks/pixel_tile_editor).
+The two states have independent animation frames.
+Editing a ruleset-backed frame creates a project-owned override; use **Load Default** in the editor to restore that state from the active ruleset.
+The bundled torch demonstrates both states: Off has one frame and On has four.

 You can instantiate an item template into the map of the region by simply dragging and dropping the item template into the map (Click left of the *Name* item and drag).

 In 3D region views, the drop uses the actual surface hit position, so the instance also stores the correct `y` height.
 This makes drag-and-drop placement work correctly on stairs, elevated geometry, and lowered dungeon floors.